home-assistant/developers.home-assistant/docs/documenting/standards.md

 ## Renaming Pages

 It can happen that an integration or platform is renamed, in this case the documentation needs to be updated as well.
-If you rename a page, add an entry to the `_redirects` as shown below.
+If you rename a page, add an entry to the `_redirects` file as shown below.
 Please consider to add details, like release number or old integration/platform name, to the page in a [note](/documenting/create-page.md/#html).

 ```text
 ---